avaly/jsond-validator/README.md

 A validator for JSON definitions according to the [JSOND specification](http://tools.ietf.org/html/draft-oskarsson-jsond-00) with the following exceptions:

-* Array items are matched only agains the first array definition in the schema (see `test/data/array.js` for missing test cases)
+* Array items are matched only against the first array definition in the schema (see `test/data/array.js` for missing test cases)

 ## Documentation